Support Board

 Attach the card to related product surfaces, entities, tickets, conversations, or answers when that context makes review faster.

-Turn a handled support card into a governed answer proposal, then approve it through Knowledge Governance before it becomes official.
+Turn a handled support card into an answer proposal, then approve it before it becomes official.

 Workflow

-Support Board stays manual-first by default: owners create the cards that matter, add private context, move the item through review, and hand off answer work to governance when needed.
+Support Board stays manual-first by default: owners create the cards that matter, add private context, move the item through review, and hand off answer work when needed.

 Capture the support gap, unresolved question, or follow-up item the owner wants to track.